Hallon14/GameJamSep2025/README.md

 **In Progress**
 - Sounds (Work in progress by Ludvid)
+- Deathanimations?
+(Work in progress by Nicolas)
+- Stats display (On death and complete game) (Work in progress by Otto)

 **More to do**
 - Kamerarörelser - follow-kamera istället för parentad kamera?
 (Lägre prioritet)
 - Better transitions (Otto has an idea about this!)
-- Deathanimations?
 - Particles for projectiles.
 (Lägre prioritet)
-- Stats display (On death and complete game)